*Due to the continued concerns surrounding the spread of COVID-19, please follow these guidelines: Please be safe.

 Tip #26: Make Reservations

 If you’re planning a weekend visit, Reservations are always recommended.
 During the Warmer months, I suggest making reservations several weeks before your planned visit.
-Many local favorites, especially near the Hudson River, will book up rather quickly on the weekends.
+Many local favorites, especially near the Hudson River, will book up rather quickly during the warmer months.

 Tip #27: Research the Restaurant Before you Go

 With all the new & unique culinary experiences in the Hudson Valley, make sure you do your research regarding restaurants.
-Some menus may be too complicated or complex if you’re visiting with children.
+Some menus may be too complicated or complex, especially if you’re dining with children.

 Tip #28: Visit Seasonal Farmers’ Markets

-Keep in mind that your experience when you visit the Hudson Valley may be different each time.
+Keep in mind that your experience may be different each time you visit the Hudson Valley.
 It is often dependent on the weather or season.

 Until the Next Adventure…